dharmab/skyeye/docs/ADMIN.md

 # Deployment

 This is a technical article on how to deploy SkyEye, targeted at multiplayer server administrators.
-It assumes you are a semi-technical user who is comfortable adminsitering a Linux or Windows server.
+It assumes you are a semi-technical user who is comfortable administering a Linux or Windows server.
 (A more basic quick-start guide will be published at a later date.)

 # Planning Your Deployment